typegoose/typegoose/.github/CONTRIBUTING.md

 *Legend:*
 - add `[#1]` at the end when there is an issue for it (and modify it to the actual number)
 - the title should be a short introduction like (for small fixes)`Add @mapProp for Maps with tests` (for bigger)`Adding TSDoc`[preferably split the commits when they get to large with adding more features]
-- the first word should be "adding" "removing" "moving", expect if it cant be expressed with those
+- the first word should be "adding" "removing" "moving", except if it cant be expressed with those

 ## Additional Style guidelines